ceramicnetwork/.github/SPECIFICATION.md

 ### Queries

 A node can query other nodes for the latest tip of a particular stream.
 To do this they send a `QUERY` message to the pubsub topic.
 Other peers that see this message will respond with a `RESPONSE` message.
+More details are available in the [MultiQueries CIP](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-71/CIP-71.md)

 **Request message format:**